-- When choosing boots/shoes, they need to resistant to the weather, easy for your Pom to walk in and tough to handle whatever they’re used for.
+- When choosing Pomeranian boots or Pomeranian shoes, they need to resistant to the weather, easy for your Pom to walk in and tough to handle whatever they’re used for.
 If they have the Velcro closures around the ankles, they’re a great choice.

 Winter can be harsh on your dog’s nose.
 Even before you suspect any problems, it may be crusty and cracked.
 Because he’s always licking his nose, the dry, cold wind can quickly cause it to chap.
 However, it’s easy to protect it.
 Use a good nose balm (or paw balm) or a nose chap stick.
 You only need to dab it three or four times to ensure it’s protected from the cold air.